Russell Kirk: Fiction

 In 1982, The Portable Conservative Reader, which Kirk edited, included writings by many of the conservatives Kirk featured in The Conservative Mind.

 The Heritage Foundation

 Kirk later was appointed a distinguished fellow at the Heritage Foundation, a Washington-based conservative think tank, where he gave many lectures.
+(Note: Many are published in his The Politics of Prudence (1993) and Redeeming the Time (1998).)
 For a number of years Kirk taught one semester a year at Hillsdale College, where he was distinguished visiting professor of humanities.
 He was also a contributor to Chronicles magazine.

 Presidential Citizens Medal

 In 1989, Kirk was presented with the Presidential Citizens Medal by President Ronald Reagan.

 Personal life

 In 1963, Kirk converted to Catholicism and married Annette Courtemanche; they had four daughters.
 She and Kirk became known for their hospitality, welcoming many political, philosophical, and literary figures in their Mecosta, Michigan house, known as "Piety Hill", and giving shelter to political refugees, hoboes, and others.
 Their Michigan home, which also became the site of seminars on conservative thought for university students, now houses the Russell Kirk Center for Cultural Renewal.
 After his conversion to Catholicism, Kirk was a founding board member of Una Voce America.

+Kirk was received into the Catholic Church in 1964, a decision he later described as the culmination of a long intellectual and spiritual journey rather than a sudden conversion.
+Raised in a culturally Protestant environment, he was drawn over time to Catholicism through his engagement with Christian theology and the writings of authors such as T. S. Eliot and Christopher Dawson, whom he regarded as exemplars of a religiously grounded moral imagination.
+Kirk maintained that his conversion deepened and clarified themes already present in his thought—particularly his emphasis on moral order, tradition, and the transcendent—while cautioning against reducing religious belief to a political instrument.